 In this section a discussion in given on the literature used and the validity and reliability of the empirical data, findings, results and conclusions.
-Finally, a discussion will be given on the contribution of this research to planning and theory.
+Finally, a discussion will be given on the contribution of this research to planning theory and planning theory.